Some structure theorems for algebraic groups: Introduction

 In particular, every smooth connected algebraic group over a perfect field is an extension of an \textit{abelian variety} (i.e., a smooth connected proper algebraic group) by a smooth connected algebraic group which is affine, or equivalently \textit{linear}.
 Both building blocks, abelian varieties and linear algebraic groups, have been extensively studied; see e.g. the books \cite{Mum} for the former, and \cite{Bo,Sp} for the latter.

 Also, every algebraic group over a field is an extension of a linear algebraic group by an \textit{anti-affine} algebraic group $H$, i.e., every global regular function on $H$ is constant.
-Clearly, every abelian variety is anti-affine; but the converse turns out to be incorrect, unless $k$ is a finite field or the algebraic closure of such a field (see \S \ref{subsec:saag}).
+Clearly, every abelian variety is anti-affine; but the converse turns out to be incorrect, unless $k$ is algebraic over a finite field (see \S \ref{subsec:saag}).
 Still, the structure of anti-affine groups over an arbitrary field can be reduced to that of abelian varieties; see \cite{Br1,SS} and also \S \ref{subsec:saag} again.

 As a consequence, taking for $G$ an anti-affine group which is not an abelian variety, one sees that the natural maps $H \to G/N$ and $N \to G/H$ are generally not isomorphisms with the notation of the above theorems.
 But when $G$ is smooth and connected, one may combine these theorems to obtain more information on its structure, see \S \ref{subsec:trd}.